bodrick/awesome/TOPICS.md

 *   [jessfraz/dockerfiles](https://github.com/jessfraz/dockerfiles) - Various Dockerfiles I use on the desktop and on servers.
 *   [rancher-sandbox/rancher-desktop](https://github.com/rancher-sandbox/rancher-desktop) - Container Management and Kubernetes on the Desktop
 *   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.
-*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source alternative to TeamViewer.
+*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop, and alternative to TeamViewer.
 *   [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) - ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.
 *   [slydetector/simply-nzedb](https://github.com/slydetector/simply-nzedb) - The simplest way to get nZEDb up and running with docker
 *   [agalwood/Motrix](https://github.com/agalwood/Motrix) - A full-featured download manager.